 Each generation brings their preferences, experience, and personalities to the table.
 And these differences could lead to negative stereotyping.
 The Generation Xers may find the Millennials to be too impulsive and tech-dependent; while the Millennials may find the Baby Boomers to be too slow and conservative in their approach.

-Unless this gap is bridged and each group can see how the other brings value to the workplace, there could be a lot of negativity among employees leading to a loss of interest in work.
+Unless this gap is bridged and each group can see how the other brings value to the workplace, there could be a lot of negativity among employees leading to poor engagement and a loss of interest in work.

-Distributed workplace – in the recent past, every industry has seen a steady growth of telecommuters.
+in the recent past, every industry has seen a steady growth of telecommuters.
 Remote employees have doubled over the last 10 years and although a distributed workforce means a bigger talent pool, reduced costs, and flexibility for employees, it has its disadvantages that contribute to decreasing employee engagement.

 Remote workers often complain of feeling isolated and miss the synergy of working with their team face to face.
 Communication also becomes scattered and with most team members working at times that suit them and being miles apart, connecting with co-workers becomes difficult.

 This trend has had a tremendous impact in the intranet space.
 Intranets were built to provide connectivity and integrations, as they help connect to the rest of the world.
-As technology advances, the intranet must adapt and change too; because if it doesn’t it becomes outdated and nobody uses it.
+As technology advances, the intranet must adapt and change too; because if it doesn’t it becomes outdated and nobody uses it, causing low employee engagement.

 Technology also has put a hand-held device in everybody’s hand.
 There are lots of options to choose from and most people develop a preference for one over the other and will not switch unless compelled to do so.
 If your company sanctioned tools and apps do not work on their device, they will abandon them (tools/apps) causing dispersal of data which then becomes hard to share and find.